wardu/wardu/README.md

 ## Hi, I'm Warren

-- I am looking for ways to contribute to the development of Web 3.0
+- Smart Contract developer looking for ways to contribute to the development of Web 3.0
 - Based in London
 - Open to collaborations